sidhuko/npm-toolkit/readme.md

-## npm-toolkit [ntk]
+## npm-toolkit

+TL;DR: essentially a fancy "npm run".

 A small command line utility to provide you a prompt-based menu with predefined tasks.
+It is written in a simple way to give you the flexibility to create custom workflows available under multiple interfaces.

+It should be possible to run as:

+* npm-toolkit: interactive prompt
+* npm-toolkit do [task]: run a task directly
+* npm-toolkit web: starts web interface (not yet implemented)

 At the moment there aren't many features but the example tasks can include things like: